jdesalle/linfo2142_project/report.rst

 The first thing we notice is the high standard deviation in QUIC compared to TCP, the performance of TCP is more stable/less random than QUIC's.

-Also, in another test, QUIC seemed to faster than TCP.
+Also, in another test, QUIC seemed to be faster than TCP.

 .. image:: images/basicPlot2.png
     :width: 80%